Biggo03/RISC-V-Pipelined/Documentation/RISC-V Pipelined Development Log.md

 Ultimately I decided to route the funct3 and BranchOp signals to the **execute** stages pipeline register, and determine PCSrc there.
 Then I needed to decide how to represent this on the schematic.
 I could either route the signals in the **exectution** stage back to the control unit, or display the branch decoder as it's own module within the **execute** stage.
 I decided on the later, as this reduces the sprawl of the schematic.
 Even though it leads to a subsection of the control unit not being within the control unit, I believe the clarity it provides is worth the tradeoff.

+## **#2 Unexpected Hazards (October 4th):**
+During testing of the top-level module, I encountered an issue where some signals were not being forwarded correctly.
+This stemmed from not accounting for the additional instructions I had implemented beyond those supported by the textbook.
+As a result, I needed to introduce further hazard handling to ensure proper functionality.

+The problematic instructions were primarily the U-type instructions (lui and auipc), and potentially the jal and jalr instructions.
+The issue arose because the hazard unit was designed to assume that the value to be written back to a register would always come from ALUResultM in the memory stage.
+While this assumption holds true for R-type and I-type instructions, it does not apply to the U-type and jump instructions.

+lui writes ImmExt to the destination register, and auiPC writes PCTarget to the destination register. as for jal and jalr, they weren't included in the origional designs hazard handelling, likely because it used static branch handelling, meaning whenever a jump was taken, the stages that would have been forwarded to get flushed anyways.
+However at some point I plan to add more involved branch prediction, meaning that my processor must handle this as well.

+To solve this problem I decided to add a multiplexer to the memory stage that selects the value that will be written back to a register.
+This is the signal that will be sent to the hazard unit rather than just ALUResultM.
+Solving the issue this way minimizes the changes needed to solve the problem, and only requires the addition of a single multiplexer.
+Beyond that, this solution allows for the ResultSrcM signal to be used as the select signal for said multiplexer.
+Note that the result read from memory will not be sent to this multiplexer, as loaded instruction result in a stall, with the result then being forwarded from the **writeback** stage.

+All changes that I actually make to the hazard control unit will be found in the following sections: [Memory Stage](#memory-stage-october-1st).
+Since this section provides a comprehensive explanation of the issue, I will only provide a brief summary of the modifications in the changelog, with a reference to this section for full details.

 # **Changelog**

 ## **#1 Change Location of Register File, Control Unit, Branch Decoder, Instruction Memory, and Datam Memory (October 2nd):**